 If you plan on moving the databases to different drives you can easily modify this script to change the attach location.

-Keep in mind that when the mdfs and ldfs are connected to the new database instance they will be upgraded to the new version and this action cannot be undone.
-So if a rollback situation occurs, you cannot simply move the LUNs back to the old server and reattach.
+When the mdfs and ldfs are connected to the new database instance, they will be upgraded to the new version.
+This action cannot be undone.
+If a rollback situation occurs, you cannot simply move the LUNs back to the old server and reattach.
 Your only option here is to restore the databases you took prior to the upgrade.
-So make sure that before you begin the actual migration you create and save final backups of the databases on the old server.
+Before you begin the actual migration, create and save final backups of the databases on the old server.